5 Reasons You Should Pick Up a Book Before Bed

 For reading in bed, skip the overhead light or bright task lamp (and forget that candle!).
 Instead, use a small book light, which clips onto the book you're reading and aims a concentrated stream of light onto the pages.
 These have the added benefit of keeping your bed partner in the dark.
 In terms of wattage, the National Sleep Foundation recommends keeping it at or below 50 to 60 watts.

 So-called smart bulbs, booklights, and reading lights are available in an amber hue that filters out blue light (the spectrum of light that interferes with melatonin).
 According to the National Sleep Foundation, red wavelengths of light are most conducive to sleep.
+(Here's how to choose the best bedside lamp for reading.)

 What about e-readers, you ask?
 Doesn't using one of them count as reading in bed?
 In a 2014 study from researchers at Harvard, 12 healthy young adults read either a printed book or a light-emitting e-book for four hours before bedtime.
 The study subjects who read an e-book took about 10 minutes longer to fall asleep and said they were less sleepy an hour before bedtime than those reading a printed book.